sunilbhandari123/Energy-Forecasting/README.md

 # Objective:

-The focal point of this project revolves around time series forecasting, encompassing the integration of two separate datasets comprising energy and weather data.
-By amalgamating energy consumption and weather-related metrics from multiple cities in Spain, the project endeavors to tackle a multivariate time series forecasting challenge.

-The project employs a diverse array of forecasting models, including the XGboost Regressor, GRU (Gated Recurrent Unit), LSTM (Long Short-Term Memory), CNN (Convolutional Neural Network), CNN-LSTM, and LSTM-Attention.
-Additionally, hybrid models like GRU-XGBoost and LSTM-Attention-XGBoost are employed, harnessing the strength of multiple techniques through ensembling.

-Overall, this project seeks to harness the power of these forecasting methodologies to derive accurate predictions for electricity demand and pricing in a time-dependent context, thereby contributing to the advancement of energy forecasting and enhancing decision-making within the energy sector.
+This project focuses on multivariate time series forecasting by integrating energy consumption and weather data from multiple cities in Spain.
+By combining electricity demand, generation, pricing, and weather-related variables, the project addresses the challenge of forecasting time-dependent electricity demand and prices in a complex, real-world setting.

+A range of advanced forecasting models were implemented, including XGBoost Regressor, GRU, LSTM, CNN, CNN–LSTM, and LSTM with Attention.
+In addition, hybrid ensemble approaches such as GRU–XGBoost and LSTM-Attention–XGBoost were developed to leverage the strengths of both deep learning and tree-based models.

+The goal is to generate accurate and robust forecasts that support improved decision-making in the energy sector.

 ## About the Dataset:

-The energy consumption and weather data from various cities in Spain are combined to create a multivariate time series forecasting problem.
-The energy dataset contains features related to the generation of energy from different sources like fossil fuels, wind, and coal.
-On the other hand, the weather dataset contains features related to various weather metrics such as temperature, humidity, pressure, wind speed, etc.

-The dataset includes a four-year record of weather data <a href="https://openweathermap.org/api">https://openweathermap.org/api</a> electrical consumption, pricing, and generation data for Spain <a href="https://transparency.entsoe.eu/dashboard/show">ENTOSE website</a> .
-The public ENTSOE portal was used to retrieve the consumption and generation data, while the Spanish TSO Red Electric España was used to obtain the settlement prices <a href="https://www.esios.ree.es/en/market-and-prices?date=27-03-2023#">TSO website</a>.
+The dataset combines four years of hourly electricity and weather data from Spain, forming a multivariate time series problem.
+Energy data includes electricity consumption, pricing, and generation from multiple sources such as fossil fuels, wind, and coal.
+Weather data includes temperature, humidity, pressure, wind speed, and related meteorological variables across different cities.

+Data sources:

+Electricity consumption and generation: ENTSO-E public portal Electricity settlement prices: Red Eléctrica de España (Spanish TSO) Weather data: OpenWeatherMap API
+This integration enables detailed analysis of how weather and generation patterns influence electricity demand and pricing.

+## Methodology
+The project implementation is structured into four main stages:

+1. # Data Loading and Exploration

+Loaded and processed datasets using Pandas
+Performed exploratory analysis and correlation studies Visualized relationships across energy and weather variables

-# Method
+2. # Preprocessing
-The code consists of 4 main parts:

-- Data loading and feature exploartion: This part uses os and pandas to load, process the data into a dataframe, plotting correlation matrix on both the dataset.
-- Preprocessing: Involves getting rid of Null values, selecting features required hour,weekday, month, year from the data and plotting visualization, followed by normalizing and reshaping the data follwed by using The Dickey-Fuller test to check if thr data us stationary
-- Model building and training: This part using PCA to select the features necessary,normalizing target variables and then building forecasting models With XGBoost, GRU, LSTM, CNN, CNN-LSTM,LSTM attention, GRU-XGboost, LSTM attention-XGboost.
-- We plot the train an validation Mean Absolute Error for each case and also compare the scores across the different models towards the end.
+Handled missing values
+Extracted time-based features (hour, weekday, month, year) Normalized and reshaped data for modeling
+Applied the Augmented Dickey–Fuller test to assess stationarity

+3. # Model Development and Training

+Applied PCA for feature selection
+Built forecasting models using XGBoost, GRU, LSTM, CNN, CNN–LSTM, and LSTM-Attention Implemented hybrid ensemble models (GRU–XGBoost, LSTM-Attention–XGBoost)

+4. # Evaluation and Comparison

+Compared models using Mean Absolute Error (MAE) Visualized training and validation performance Evaluated forecasting accuracy across different architectures